Jerez zambombas. Traditional Flamenco Christmas parties

 A zambomba is technically a friction drum.
 Its architecture is fairly simple.
-It consists of a clay vase open on both ends, one of which is covered with a tight animal skin.
+It consists of a clay vase open on both ends.
+One of them is covered with a tight animal skin.
 At this point you are probably picturing a regular drum, right?

-However there’s one more element that is essential in the construction of zambombas and that influences their snoring and low-end sound: a reed cane.
+However there’s one more element that is essential in the construction of zambombas.
+This element influences their snoring and low-end sound and it is a reed cane.

-This reed cane is attached to the middle of the animal skin, perpendicular to it and the sound is produced by rubbing the reed cane with one or two hands.
+This cane is attached to the middle of the animal skin, perpendicular to it.
+Then the sound is produced by rubbing it with one or two hands.
 (This is exactly what the two men at the bottom right of the ensemble above are doing).
-The rubbing transmits vibrations onto the animal skin and these vibrations resonate inside the vase, creating a very distinctive sound that accompanies the singing of Christmas carols in Spain.
+The rubbing transmits vibrations onto the animal skin and these vibrations resonate inside the vase.
+This creates a very distinctive sound that accompanies the singing of Christmas carols in Spain.

 Everybody in Spain would think of this musical instrument if you mentioned the word Zambomba to them.
-Nevertheless, people in Jerez would start thinking of all the fun they have every year with relatives and friends during the first three weeks of December in the streets, squares, courtyards and bars of their hometown.
+Nevertheless, people in Jerez would start thinking of all the fun they have every year with relatives and friends during the first three weeks of December in the streets, squares, courtyards and bars of the city.

 This is because in Jerez, Zambombas are the joyous celebrations in which people of all ages gather to sing and dance to flamenco Christmas carols!

-There are many reasons why Zambombas are unique.
-First of all, there’s not a clear separation between the performers and the audience.
+There are many reasons why Jerez Zambombas are unique.
+First of all, in Zambombas there’s not a clear division between the performers and the audience.

-In Zambombas, everybody becomes a performer as soon as they join the celebration by singing, dancing, clapping and/or playing an instrument along with the rest.
+In Jerez Zambombas, everybody becomes a performer as soon as they join the celebration.
+They can do this by singing, dancing, clapping and/or playing an instrument along with the rest.